M&A in Latin America

 M&A trends in Latin America

-- Consumer (CNSR) recorded deals worth ~USD 30 billion over 2017-18, owing to a rise in the disposable income.7
+- FSI recorded 384 deals worth ~USD 45 billion over the same period.1

-- Brazil and Mexico recorded the highest M&A activity in Financial Services, which was primarily driven by the growth in the insurance sector.1,32
+- Brazil and Mexico recorded the highest M&A activity in consumer (CNSR), which was primarily driven by the growth in disposable income.1

-- In 2017-18, the majority of M&A activity in Latin America was intra-regional, with economies such as Brazil, the United Sates, and Mexico being the top investors, whereas, Brazil, Mexico, and Chile were top investor destinations.1
+- In 2018-19, the majority of M&A activity in Latin America was intra-regional, with economies such as Brazil, Chile, and Mexico being the top investor countries by value.1

-- Overdependence on commodities such as copper, and volatile oil and commodity prices could restrain M&A activity in Latin America.2-7
+- Overdependence on commodities, and volatile oil and commodity prices could restrain M&A activity in Latin America.2-7

-- Uncertainty in decisions related to the United States Mexico Canada Agreement (USMCA) may hamper investors’ confidence.2-7
+- Uncertainty in decisions related to the United States Mexico Canada Agreement (USMCA) may affect investors confidence.3

 Download the M&A trends in Latin America report and sources.